 - Consider your hair style and length: unless you are clean shaven and sport a buzz cut, hair covers much of our head.
 So it’s important to remember that this has the potential to completely alter the shape of a face.
 Long hair can soften features while short hair will leave bone structure completely exposed.

 - Remember the classics: classic frame shapes (think aviators, clubmasters and wayfarers) are considered such for a reason – they work and have done so for decades.
 Don’t be afraid to try a certain style simply because lots of other people are already wearing them.
-For a contemporary update, keep an eye out for updated or limited edition versions of iconic styles.
+For a contemporary update, keep an eye out for updated or limited-edition versions of iconic styles.

-- Invest: sunglasses are worthy of your hard-earned, so don’t be afraid to push the boat out.
+- Invest: the best sunglasses brands are worthy of your hard-earned, so don’t be afraid to push the boat out.
 Better lenses, better build quality and a better overall look justify the extra cost and the right pair should last years.
 Cheap knock-off alternatives don’t look the same, don’t feel the same and probably won’t have the same protective qualities.

 - Sports glasses are for sport: keep technicolour wraparounds for the slopes.